AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 ### The Final

-The final product is a 87*34 Rubik's cubes fresco, which is 2958 Rubik's cubes in total.
-The fresco is 4,872m * 1,904m = 9,28m²  or 15,984ft * 6,247ft ≈ 99.85 ft².
+The final product is a 87*33 Rubik's cubes fresco, which is 2871 Rubik's cubes in total.
+The fresco is 4,872m * 1,848m = 9,00m² or 15,98ft * 6,06ft ≈ 96.83 ft².
 We respect the requirements of the project, which are to use between 2000 and 3000 Rubik's cubes and to make a rectangular fresco from 60 to 100 square feet.

 <img src="../images/finalBig.png" style="">
+freco on the wall

 ### Description